Bees

 The next option was to avoid loading the dictionaries to memory.
 Thankfully the dictionaries were only referenced twice, so this would only change two things for the existing code:

-1. The setBuzzword supporting methods would need to use the with open(file) as f: syntax and loop through the contents of the files without saving them to variables
+syntax and loop through the contents of the files without saving them to variablesfail

-Old methods and files from when the lists were still .json files can still be found in a few places around the repository, but aren’t used anywhere but the getBuzzCandidates.ipynb Jupyter notebook
+files can still be found in a few places around the repository, but aren’t used anywhere but thegetBuzzCandidates.ipynb

 This solved the problem of running out memory, but the major drawback of this approach also comes down to the Pico LiPo’s hardware limitations: it’s slow.

-Like, it took over 20 minutes to just read the TWL06 dictionary once, slow.
+dictionary once, slow.
 This meant we needed to look into reducing our dictionary again.
 Wonderful.

-The answer came in the form of another, similar project: open-spelling-bee by philshem.
-They’d unknowingly solved my problem for me, and the repository is included here as a submodule. open-spelling-bee is another open-source Python implementation of The New York Times Spelling Bee, but what interested me is their dictionary, and more specifically, its derivation method.
+is another open-source Python implementation of The New York Times Spelling Bee, but what interested me is their dictionary, and more specifically, its derivation method.

-In order to change the complexity of games, open-spelling-bee allows the player to change how long their dictionary is – hallelujah!
-Just what I was looking for.
-The program uses SCOWL by Kevin Atkinson, a database of words designed for use in applications like spellcheckers, but contains lots of information about the word as well. philshem’s implementation is specifically geared towards word games like Spelling Bee, and works remarkably well for generating shorter lists.
+by Kevin Atkinson, a database of words designed for use in applications like spellcheckers, but contains lots of information about the word as well. philshem’s implementation is specifically geared towards word games like Spelling Bee, and works remarkably well for generating shorter lists.

-Using open-spelling-bee’s implementation of SCOWL, I was able to reduce the size of the dictionary by over 80%.
+’s implementation of SCOWL, I was able to reduce the size of the dictionary by over 80%.
 While the list still isn’t perfect and it’s still missing words I’d like to have in there, the dictionary has a solid amount of coverage without being too big and makes it possible for the list to be read by the device.

-Unfortunately, this didn’t mean that Bee could be generated just as fast as on a computer.
-The device is still only so powerful, and it has taken up to 10 minutes to generate a Bee when the device needs to go through a lot of buzzword candidates before it finds a good one.
+candidates before it finds a good one.
 However, the average time to generate a game is usually around only 2-4 minutes, which I consider acceptable given the nature of the project and the likely infrequency of making a new game.

 Fortunately, though, this did mean that the device was able to successfully run the CLI, using the REPL and keyboard to input guesses.
 We have liftoff!

 After getting the game itself running on the device, the next challenge was handling input.
 The CLI is nice because it requires the user to type inputs using their own keyboard.
-The CLI just processes strings returned from the builtin input() method, it doesn’t need to worry about the hardware powering the keyboard.
+The CLI just processes strings returned from the builtin input()

 The Pico Display Pack, on the other hand, provides us with four buttons to work with.
 That didn’t seem like quite enough to build a full keyboard that most people could use (QMK would argue with this) so I had to find a different way to select letters.